Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property--the damage when the weapon is used with two hands to make a melee attack.

 ## Mastery Properties

-!!! danger "Upcoming Feature"

-    This feature is not used for the current campaign.

 Each weapon now has a Mastery property, as shown in the weapon tables.
 That property is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.